data-steve/data-steve.github.io/_posts/2016-03-23-porting-medium-to-jekyll-on-github.md

 writing to show how the images are handled.

 ![](/images/1*RDkVpxPfCqDY8YrRVUtSxA.png)

 See you over at [data-steve.github.io](http://data-steve.github.io).
+There's I'll document and share the R code I used to transition my Medium content over.